JoshuaEstes/heroku-buildpack-znc/README.md

 znc buildpack for Heroku
 ========================

-This buildpack is used to install [znc] on Heroku.
+This buildpack is used to install [ZNC] on Heroku.

 ## Usage

 Add this build pack to your Heroku app.

->> You can create a new app or use an existing one
+> NOTE: You can create a new app or use an existing one

 ```shell
 heroku buildpacks:add https://github.com/JoshuaEstes/heroku-buildpack-znc